 When changes are made, the process starts over-DFM delivers the proposal to LSO; LSO makes the changes and delivers to DFM; DFM sends to agency for approval.
 The agency should keep this in mind when making changes and allow for the necessary review and process time.

-All interactions with LSO at this point in the process should go through DFM for tracking purposes.
-Contact DFM if questions arise.
+All interactions with LSO at this point in the process should go through the Bureau Chief for tracking purposes.
+Contact the Bureau Chief if questions arise.

 WORKING WITH THE LEGISLATURE